Austin-Daigle/The-Smart-Burglar---an-application-of-de-Bruijn-sequences/README.md

 				}
 				else
 				{
-					System.out.println("The De-Bruijn Sequence has been generated and verified to match all of the combinations:");
+					System.out.println("The De-Bruijn Sequence has been generated and verified " +"to match all of the combinations:");
 					System.out.println(deBruijnSequence);
 				}
 			}